We provide a host of

 Currently supported output formats are:

-The CSV represents a two-dimensional matrix, containing - besides the header row - a row for every Skill for every Employee-Job match.
+The CSV or XLSX represents a two-dimensional matrix, containing - besides the header row - a row for every Skill for every Employee-Job match.

 The matrix has six columns, containing the following fields for every row (in order):